CocoaPress/docs/docs/Troubleshooting/Common.md

 # Common Issues

-??? question "Nozzle is dragging into the silicone baking sheet!"
+## Nozzle is dragging into the silicone baking sheet!

 You'll want to use the Z-Probe Offset menu item to lift your nozzle away from the print surface.

 ## My nozzle clogs often!